AlainDeLong2k/SQL-Data-Warehouse-Project/README.md

 | `CAT`       | Main product category (e.g., Electronics, Apparel) |
 | `SUBCAT`    | Sub-category (e.g., Mobile Phones, Shoes) |
 | `MAINTENANCE` | Maintenance or version info of the product category |

+---

+## 🛡️ License

+This project is licensed under the [MIT License](License).
+You are free to use, modify and share this project with proper attribution.